piuksu/developer.chrome.com/site/en/docs/webstore/program_policies/index.md

 user-generated content it hosts or links to.
 Further, they apply to any content from your developer account that is publicly displayed in Chrome Web Store, including your developer name and the landing page of your listed developer website.
-Products that include content that may not be suitable for all ages should be marked "Mature" on the [Developer Dashboard][mature-content].
+Products that include content that may not be suitable for all ages should be marked "Mature" on the [Developer Dashboard][mature-content].error

 Sexually Explicit Material: